2023 World Cup of Pool

 The 2023 World Cup of Pool was a professional pool doubles tournament, and the 16th edition of the World Cup of Pool.
 The event was contested by 32 pairs representing different nations, and took place at the Pazo de Feiras e Congresos de Lugo in Lugo, Spain, from 27 June to 2 July 2023.

-The Spanish team of Francisco Sánchez Ruíz and David Alcaide were the defending champions, but they were eliminated by the Philippine team consisting of James Aranas and Johann Chua in the first round of the tournament.
+The Spanish team of Francisco Sánchez Ruiz and David Alcaide were the defending champions, but they were eliminated by the Philippine team consisting of James Aranas and Johann Chua in the first round of the tournament.
 Aranas and Chua would go on to win their country its fourth World Cup title.

 Prize fund

 The total prize money for the event: